-When you eat one cup of raw cauliflower, you will be meeting 77% of you daily vitamin C requirement, 20% of vitamin K and about 10 % of vitamin B6 and folate needs.
-Additionally, small amounts of various minerals like magnesium, phosphorous, niacin, riboflavin, calcium, iron and potassium will also be provided.
+When you eat one cup of raw cauliflower, you will be meeting 77% of your daily vitamin C requirement, 20% of vitamin K and about 10 % of vitamin B6 and folate needs.
+Additionally, small amounts of various minerals like magnesium, phosphorous, niacin, riboflavin, calcium, iron, and potassium will also be provided.

 While the entire cauliflower is edible, the white florets are the part that most people eat.
 Stems and leaves are often added to soup stocks.
 It is most commonly available either fresh or frozen and fresh varieties can be stored in the fridge in a plastic bag for up to five days.